 - Internationally recognized passport picture

-English test scores must be communicated to GEM by the beginning of July for September programs and by the beginning of November for January programs.
+- Please note: English test scores must be communicated to GEM by the beginning of July for September programs.

 Please note that for your initial application we ask only for copies of documents.
 If you are accepted, we will then request you to send digital certified copies that you will be asked to present during the induction week.
 More details about certified copies per nationality are explained on the application form.